Cobase/cobase-pro/README.md

 - [Issues](https://github.com/Cobase/cobase-pro/issues) (un-assigned are free to work on)
 - [Wiki](https://github.com/Cobase/cobase-pro/wiki)

+## Working demo

+You are welcome to try out CobasePRO in action by going to [demo site](http://cobasepro.arturgajewski.com).
+You are required to register an account in order to log in, but you can enter some dummy email address.
+No verification emails will be sent of any kind.

 ## IRC

 Feel free to join the conversation on channel #cobase-pro @ freenode.net